sakai-mirror/test-harness/xdocs/README-Using-inside-eclipse.txt

+With the latest changes to test-harness, I've been able to run integration tests from Eclipse more easily.
+The remaining issue is that Eclipse doesn't have access to Maven system properties, and therefore doesn't know where to find "test.tomcat.home" or "maven.tomcat.home".
+Here are two workarounds:

+APPROACH A) Define system environment variables for TEST_TOMCAT_HOME and/or CATALINA_HOME

+Now you should be able to choose "Run as..." / "JUnit Test" from your test class file without more ado.

+APPROACH B) Define VM arguments for the individual tests

+1. "Open Run Dialog".

+2. Create a JUnit configuration pointing to your test class.

+3. On the "Arguments" tab, add something like the following line to "VM arguments":

+	-Dtest.tomcat.home=${env_var:CATALINA_HOME}

+From then on, run or debug the test by selecting it from Eclipse's drop-down menus.
+(Sadly, I haven't found a way to set default VM arguments for the JUnit launcher.)

+If for some reason neither of these work for you, Ian's original notes might be helpful, and so I've appended them below.

+Happy testing!

+Ray Davis, ray@media.berkeley.edu

+****************************************

 First off, thanks to Josh, this project has saved me hours of work.
 ------
 If you prefer to run you JUnit tests inside eclipse, you can with a little setup first.

 HOWEVER BE WARNED:
 This will break some of the seperation with classloaders, and you could end up with dependencies on jars not in shared within classes that are in shared.

 eg letting implementation leak into Hibernate pojos.

 If this happens, your app will probably not work in the real environment.

 So dont stop testing on the maven command line or in tomcat, and be really carefull what you put where.

 ---------